 We all know how the traditional rewards program model, right?
 A customer buys something and the retailer offers incentives like loyalty points or additional products.
 This is known as the transactional, or rational model of customer loyalty.
 Though it’s a very successful strategy, it really only considers consumers who are loyal for the reason of logical transactions.
 It doesn’t take into account those who have emotional loyalty to the brand.

-In our recent white paper Emotional Loyalty in 2019: The Psychology Behind Consumer Behavior, we examine the importance as brands to strike a balance between emotional loyalty and tradition customer retention methods.
+In my recent white paper Emotional Loyalty in 2019: The Psychology Behind Consumer Behavior, we examine the importance as brands to strike a balance between emotional loyalty and tradition customer retention methods.
 You can download the white paper here.

-We sit down with Dr. James Intriligator, Harvard PhD & Professor of Consumer Psychology at Tufts University.
+I sit down with Dr. James Intriligator, Harvard PhD & Professor of Consumer Psychology at Tufts University.
 He gives us some key insights on the problems with solely relying on transactional rewards in establishing loyalty.
 And how emotional messaging affects how we see brands overall.

 “There has been this trend where consumers create emotional ties to physical things they enjoy everyday,” said Intriligator.
 “These brands, products, and companies when using an emotional message often give us a sense of higher self and allow us to connect with like-minded people.”